$\mathcal{P}_m$ Interior Penalty Nonconforming Finite Element Methods for $2m$-th Order PDEs in $\mathbb{R}^n$: Introduction

-In this paper, we develop interior penalty nonconforming finite element methods for the model problem \eqref{equ:m-harmonic}.
-The finite element we use is the nonconforming element with shape function spaces $\mathcal{P}_m$, which is therefore minimal.
-The degrees of freedom are carefully designed to preserve the weak-continuity as much as possible.
-For the case in which $m > n$, the corresponding interior penalty terms are applied to obtain the convergence property.
-As a balance between the weak-continuity and interior penalty, the proposed methods have fewer interior penalty terms than that of $C^0$-IPDG methods by \cite{brenner2005c0, gudi2011interior}.
-As a simple example, the proposed method for the case in which $m=3,n=2$ is to find $u_h \in V_h$, such that
+In this paper, we propose a family of interior penalty nonconforming finite element methods for the model problem \eqref{equ:m-harmonic}.
+The finite element used is a nonconforming element with a shape function space of $\mathcal{P}_m$, making it minimal.
+The degrees of freedom are carefully designed to preserve weak continuity to the greatest extent possible.
+For the case where $m > n$, suitable interior penalty terms are introduced to guarantee convergence.
+As a balance between weak continuity and the interior penalty, the proposed methods require fewer interior penalty terms than the $C^0$-IPDG methods in \cite{brenner2005c0, gudi2011interior, chen2022c0}.
+As a balance between weak continuity and the interior penalty, the proposed methods require fewer interior penalty terms than the $C^0$-IPDG methods in \cite{brenner2005c0, gudi2011interior, chen2022c0}.
+In fact, our bilinear form does not include the cross terms for compatibility that are usually present in traditional IPDG methods.
+As a simple example, for the case where $m = 3$ and $n = 2$, the method involves finding $u_h \in V_h$ such that

-where the nonconforming element is depicted in Figure \ref{fig:m3n2}.
-Further, Figure \ref{fig:m4n2} illustrates the nonconforming element for $m=4,n=2$, by which the proposed method can be written as
+where the nonconforming element is illustrated in Figure \ref{fig:m3n2}.
+Furthermore, Figure \ref{fig:m4n2} shows the nonconforming element for $m=4, n=2$, where the proposed method is written as

-The advantages of our methods include that the resulting stiffness matrix is symmetric and positive definite, and that, most importantly, the penalty parameter $\eta$ only requires to be a $\mathcal{O}(1)$ positive constant.
-Further, the proposed methods are feasible to handle more complicated nonlinear high-order models (cf. \cite{barrett2004finite, backofen2007nucleation, wise2009energy, hu2009stable, wang2011energy}).
+The advantages of our methods include that the resulting stiffness matrix is symmetric and positive definite.
+Most importantly, the penalty parameter $\eta$ only needs to be a positive constant of $\mathcal{O}(1)$.
+Furthermore, the proposed methods are well-suited for handling more complicated nonlinear high-order models (cf. \cite{du2004phase, barrett2004finite, backofen2007nucleation, wise2009energy, hu2009stable, wang2011energy, dai2013geometric, doelman2014meander}).

+Finally, for virtual element methods (VEM) \cite{beirao2013basic, beirao2014hitchhiker} with local spaces that are not polynomial, there have been many recent advancements in their application to high-order equations.
+For conforming VEM, we refer to \cite{antonietti2020conforming, da2020c1, chen2022conforming}.
+As for nonconforming VEM, additional references can be found in \cite{huang2020nonconforming, chen2020nonconforming}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:spaces}, we provide a detailed description of the family of nonconforming finite element spaces for arbitrary $m,n$.
 In Section \ref{sec:IP-nonconforming}, we state the interior penalty nonconforming methods and prove the well-posedness.
 In Section \ref{sec:convergence}, we prove the quasi-optimal error estimates of the interior penalty nonconforming method provided that the conforming relatives exist.
 We further give the error estimates without the conforming relatives assumption, but under an extra regularity assumption.
 Numerical tests are provided in Section \ref{sec:numerical} to support the theoretical findings, and some concluding remarks will then arrive to close the main text.